EN

 “Music chose me.
 I vividly recall trying to sing like Louis Armstrong’s ‘Hello Dolly’ in our Brooklyn apartment.
 It came on the radio often.
 I knew I was small, but when I researched what year this version was on the charts, I was floored with the realization that I was two years old!”

 And so, Joanna Connor’s musical odyssey began.
 The soundtrack of her childhood in her adopted hometown of Worcester, Massachusetts, was diverse and bounteous.
-The Blues was part of the lexicon.
+The Blues were part of the lexicon.
 Joanna’s favorite record as a child was Taj Mahal’s “Take A Giant Step/ The Old Folks At Home”.

 Seeing Buddy Guy perform at a local university at the age of 10 left a paramount impression.
 Playing saxophone, guitar and singing through her school years were her passions, and they eventually led to her performing professionally at age 17.